 - In the Star Wars Expanded Universe, there are millions of inhabited planets.
 Not surprisingly, many of them are destroyed in this manner.

-- The Star Trek Novel Verse does this too.
-Star Trek: Destiny destroys Acamar and Barolia - two pre-established but very minor planets - to set up the Borg Invasion arc.
+- Star Trek: Destiny destroys Acamar and Barolia - two pre-established but very minor planets - to set up the Borg Invasion arc.
 However, it does have several more important worlds wiped out in later books, including Pleasure Planet Risa.

 - The Dresden Files lampshades this trope while playing it straight and arguably justifying it.
 It is explicitly stated that various supernatural predators and malevolent entities are far more active in less developed parts of the world than they are in America, and as a result they get pretty much ignored.
 While it's undeniable that predations are much more likely to avoid discovery by muggle authorities if they happen in such countries, it strains credulity that, for example, the Red Court's nerve gas attack on a White Council hospital in Africa (which supposedly killed 30,000 ordinary people in the surrounding eight city blocks) didn't even get mentioned on the news.
 The fact that Harry and co, while mentioning the death toll with outrage, are more furious over the deaths of the hundred or so White Council Wardens (who can in no way be considered civilians) smacks of this trope being played uncomfortably straight.